Who decides on the codex standard?

 The Codex standard for glutenA protein that is found in the cereals wheat, barley and rye.

-is decided by an international body called the Codex Alimentarius Commission which works to protect the health of consumers.
+is decided by an international body called the Codex Alimentarius Commission which works to protect the health of consumers and ensure fair trade practices in the food trade.

-Codex standards are based on information from scientists, technical experts and government regulators.
+Codex standards are based on information from scientists, technical experts and government regulators who provide guidelines and codes of practice on specific topics.
+Read more about Codex Alimentarius.

 What are the recommended levels?